s-vhs/AnimeOut-CommunityTools/README.md

 - Paths with spaces are supported.
 - Skip-enabled entries are logged as skipped and not mirrored.
-- If `lftp` is missing, processing will fail with a clear error in the UI/log.
+- If `lftp` is missing, processing will fail.

 ## Troubleshooting

 - **`lftp command not found`**
   - Install `lftp` using your package manager and verify with `lftp --version`.

 - **FTP mirror fails with directory errors**
   - Re-check the entry source path in **View Entries**.
   - Confirm your FTP user has permission to access that remote directory.

 - **No entries processed**
   - Ensure entries exist in `data/entries.json` and are not marked `skip: true`.

 ## License